pagopa/terraform-azurerm-v3/identity_github_runner/README.md

 # GitHub Federated Identity for Azure

 This module allows the creation of a User Managed Identity federated with GitHub.
 Module is intended to be used against `infrastructure` repo.
-It is also designed to keep naming consistency, so most of them are auto calculated:
-- resource group
-- identity name

 The module's output contains the identity data.

 ## How to use it

 Use the Terraform template in `./tests` as template for testing and getting advices.

+### Before using it

+Ensure to create a resource group by using the naming convention `<prefix>-<shortenv>-<domain>` (`domain` can be empty).
+Module search this resource group and if it is not found, a failure is thrown.

+### RBAC roles

+You should create an identity for CI and another one for CD scenarios.
+By default, CI identites only have `Reader` access on the subscription, meanwhile CDs have `Contributor` role.
+This can be customized according to your needs by adding or removing roles with subscription or resource group scopes.
+However, the `minimum privilege principle` should be followed.

 <!-- markdownlint-disable -->
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->